Vestry Members

 Phil is a writer, lecturer, and church historian, having taught at both graduate- and seminary-level institutions in Illinois, Ohio, and Pennsylvania.
 He is especially interested in the history of catechesis and spiritual formation, from the early church through the English Reformation.
 He also serves in music direction and accompaniment with the St. John's Ensemble.
 He and his wife Carol enjoy hosting meals, hiking in the mountains, and humming Masterpiece Theater themes.

-Lynn Kircher – Treasurer
+Lynn Kircher – Assistant Treasurer

 Lynn Kircher